-Circulating message purporting to be from Mark Zuckerberg claims that Facebook is set to launch a ‘no swearing campain’ and that people subsequently caught using profanity on the network will have their accounts locked pending further investigations.
-The first version began circulating in 2014.
-A later version, which is apparently intended to be an April Fool’s joke, claims that the campaign will be launched on April 1st 2018.
+Circulating message purporting to be from Mark Zuckerberg claims that Facebook is set to launch a ‘no swearing campaign’ and that people caught using profanity on the network will have their accounts locked pending further investigation.

 The claims in the message are utter nonsense.
-Facebook is not launching such a ‘campain’ (or even a ‘campaign’ for that matter), and the message is not from Mark Zuckerberg.
-The message is just a silly hoax and should not be taken seriously.
+Facebook is not launching such a campaign, and the message is not from Mark Zuckerberg.
+The message is just a silly prank and should not be taken seriously.

 Supposedly, the new ‘laws’ about swearing have been issued by Facebook’s legal department in response to pressure from advertisers.